How to Plot Least Squares Regression Line in Excel (5 Methods)

 Final output with least squares regression line result

-The LINEST function is a mathematical tool in Excel used to calculate the least squares regression line of a set of data points.
-The function returns an array of values, including the slope, y-intercept, correlation coefficient, and regression statistics for the line of best fit.
+The LINEST function in Excel is a mathematical tool used to calculate the least squares regression line for a given set of data points.
+When you apply this function, it returns an array of values, including the slope, y-intercept, correlation coefficient, and regression statistics for the best-fitting line.

-• Start with, choosing a cell and applying the below formula.
+• Select a cell and applying the following formula:

 =LINEST(D5:D13,C5:C13)